koszullab/metaTOR/docs/example/metator_tutorial.md

 ### 2. Skip the validation module

-The recursif binning of metaTOR used checkM to check the contamination of the MAGs and apply a recursif clustering of the contigs in the contaminated MAGs.
+The recursif binning of metator used checkM to check the contamination of the MAGs and apply a recursif clustering of the contigs in the contaminated MAGs.
 This step is a key step to clean the obtained MAG automatically.
 However, checkM needs a 40G memory usage.
-If you do not want to launch it you could skip the validation process and so the recursive binning of metaTOR:
+If you do not want to launch it you could skip the validation process and so the recursive binning of metator:

 ```sh
 metator pipeline -1 hic_reads_for.fastq.gz -2 hic_reads_rev.fastq.gz -a assembly_bowtie2_index -v